makyo/makyo.ink/content/post/fiction/please-look-up.md

 Beyond that, there are signs.
 There is, for instance, the way that others out on their hikes steer around me without acknowledging me.
 It's deeper than that implies.
 It's not just that they walk around me without saying hi, but that they are unable to acknowledge me.
 They'll stumble, perhaps, claws skittering across a rounded stone or caught in a winding rootlet, and they'll lurch to the side such that they don't even bump against me.
 Or maybe a couple, walking side by side, will suddenly straighten out into single file as one falls ever so slightly behind.
 Or, and this is the most common, something out in the woods, something far more real than I, will catch their attention and they'll turn to look, ears perking, back straightening, and always they'll turn away from me.
 Some whim or breeze or subconscious twitch of muscle making their tails swish this way or that so that I don't brush up against them.

 Or, consider the fact that I don't know how many days I've been out here.
-I have have been walking for at least two, because I remember, whether or not it was dark, the glint of moon on some foot-polished root-knuckle, the way it differed in its silvering than that of the sun.
+I  have been walking for at least two, because I remember, whether or not it was dark, the glint of moon on some foot-polished root-knuckle, the way it differed in its silvering than that of the sun.
 How many times had I seen that root-knuckle, though?
 Dozens, perhaps.
 I can't look up into the sky to check the hours, nor look around me to check if I'm walking in circles (I must be, right?), so I just don't know.
 Time, as well as language, has lost all meaning to me.

 And food?
 Water?
 I had brought with me a bit of jerky and a water bottle.
 Surely that would be enough for a two-hour hike, right?
 Ten kilometers?
 The weather was cool, my coat is thick, my shirt is light.
 I wouldn't need any more than a few calories along the way and a half liter of water.